-For all his initial bluster and outward viciousness, it quickly becomes apparent that there is far more to Phil Burbank than brutal bullishness.
-Together Campion and Cumberbatch delve deeply into this character who has turned on the world before it could turn on him.
-He craves control and continuity, for his own sake, the devil he knows rather than the devil he doesn’t.
-He searches for an understanding he can never truly have, not while he lives in a time where being anything other than a poster boy for hetero-masculinity will see you ostracized, if not outright killed.
-As the film approaches its climax, we’re shown small glimpses of the fragility beneath the ferocity, the man he used to be or might’ve been before he shored up the walls around him.
-Cumberbatch deftly handles each moment on screen, the cutting and the quiet, with equal importance and seems more than comfortable playing against type in his chaps amid the cattle.
-This is a career-best performance for the award-winning actor and it’s not hard to see why Campion felt confident in casting him (against type) as her Phil.
+For all his initial bluster and outward viciousness, it becomes apparent fairly quickly that there is far more to Phil Burbank than brutal bullishness.
+Together, Campion and Cumberbatch delve deeply into this character who has turned his back on the world before it could turn on him.
+He craves control and continuity, for his own sake: the devil he knows rather than the devil he doesn’t.
+He searches for an understanding that he will never truly have, not while he lives in a time and place where being anything other than a poster boy for hetero-masculinity will see you ostracized, if not killed.
+As the film approaches its climax, we are shown small glimpses of the fragility that lies beneath his ferocity – the man he used to be, or might’ve been, before he shored up the walls around him.
+Cumberbatch deftly handles each of these moments – the cutting and the quiet – with equal importance, and seems more than comfortable playing against type in his chaps amid the cattle.
+This is a career-best performance for the award-winning actor and it’s not hard to see why Campion felt confident in casting him as her Phil.

 The rest of the main cast more than keep up and Smit-McPhee particularly proves himself an actor to be reckoned with.
 The young thesp ably plays his cards close to his chest and keeps us all guessing as to Peter’s true motivations.
 Rose gives Dunst her best material in years, allowing the actress a chance to truly inhabit this woman undone by circumstance.
 Likewise Jesse Plemons gives his all as the gentle but ultimately frustrating George.